aidankirwin/voxel_renderer/README.md

 I created the textures using www.pixilart.com.
 All information on Perlin noise came from www.scratchapixel.com.
 All information on OpenGL and the assorted libraries used (GLAD, GLFW, stb_image, GLM) came from www.learnopengl.com.
 These are amazing sources, and I recommend that anyone who is interested in noise functions and/or graphics programming read them.

-If you wish to run this project, you will need to download and configure/link the necessary libraries, specifically glm and GLFW (stb_image and GLAD are included in the repo).
+If you wish to run this project, you will need to download and configure/link the necessary libraries, specifically GLM and GLFW (stb_image and GLAD are included in the repo).
 To see information about downloading and configuring GLFW: www.learnopengl.com/Getting-started/Creating-a-window (this page also covers downloading GLAD).
 To see information about downloading and configuring GLM: www.learnopengl.com/Getting-started/Transformations (instructions can be found in the final section, "In practice").

 This is a project for testing and educational purposes only.